losizm/scamper/README.md

 incoming connections), so technically there can be up to double **queueSize** waiting to be processed if both request queue and server backlog are filled.

-The **readTimeout** controls how long a read from a socket will block before it times out.
+The **readTimeout** controls how long a read from a socket blocks before it times out.
 At which point, the socket is closed, and its associated request is discarded.